My Heroes: (1) Andres Segovia

 He commissioned many composers to write for the guitar or to transcribe their existing works.
 He transcribed many famous piano works himself, notably J S Bach's Chaconne.

-uction for the guitar established in every music school and university and he was a dedicated teacher himself.
+His self-declared mission was to see instruction for the guitar established in every music school and university and he was a dedicated teacher himself.

 The Australian-born guitarist John Williams was his pupil.
 Segovia famously said of his brilliant student, "God has laid his finger on his brow".